olsner/synsedizer/README.md

     ./synsedizer samples/bad-apple-16k.txt | tr -d '\n' | aplay -f U8 -r 16000

+Check the samples/ directory for additional sample inputs.

 Using too much polyphony or a too high sample rate may make synsedizer slower than real time, but you can also pipe the output to a file ahead of time and play it with `aplay` afterwards.